jpmckeown/pitch-sorted/diary-notes.md

 16 August
 + whats the difference (visually e.g. sheep movement, angle, orient) between Grazing, On_Fence, Waiting, and InPen?
 + roam timer (then maybe switch to grazing? or roam again with angle change?) and TimW's in-roam minor course changes, latter is equivalent to shorter timer with straight roam.
++ graze/roam alternation; already has random timer for both so no need to randomize which new mode when timer expires
++ Can sheep on-fence or stacked/queuing roam - if so the test for Level End may fail? perhaps sheep on-fence grazes for a while (long timer) but eventually roams.
+If many sheep will be incr difficult to end level because only one pen tile.
+Or bring piper (and lorries) on sometime after first on-fence sheep but before level-ending.
+Piper influences roam direction, prevents Y upward and X awayFromCentre?
++ if On-Road similarly sheep can roam (cannot Graze) initially up 1 tile
++ any player control of Piper? facing = directional volume.
++ does Piper influence sheep not-on-fence but nearby?
+Saves long recall up to hat which might be frustrating if getting near was tricky.
++ collision avoidance by whiskers (left & right) and facing change.
++ how react if both whiskers detect obstacle - log to see if that ever happens (PERPENDICULAR APPROACH TO LAKE TILE).
++ editMode UI show tuning for each level (and allow edits?)
++ init/reset mode as roam or graze
++ what's difference between init() and reset()? = here none
++ rogue unaffected by tiles looks odd
++ roaming sheep currently lack tilehandling (also they can get on road and cross fence from below)
++ only alter speed, and, direction when timer expires